Prerecording Talks for Online Conferences

 - Microphone: A good microphone is important here - you can watch video with bad camera quality, but bad sound quality is unwatchable.
-Stick it right in front of your face.
-I use the standard issue eggheadio mic, I've carried it across 4 continents.
+Turn the gain down and stick the microphone close to your face.
+I use the standard issue eggheadio mic, I’ve carried it across 4 continents.

 - Misc: Watch what you are wearing - you are home, but you don’t have to dress too “homely”.
 Don’t wear the same color as your background.
 Try to lean forward to prevent double chin.

 I’m a relative cheapskate when it comes to recording setups.
 Here are people who have invested way more:

 - Jason Toff https://medium.com/@toff/new-home-office-8514acf5ea39 (head of youtube)